 Comments may be submitted by any interested person.
 Comments must be received no later than May 9, 2005.Start Further Info

 Jay Dowling, Office of Textiles and Apparel, U.S. Department of Commerce, (202) 482-4058.End Further Info End Preamble Start Supplemental Information

 The Committee is soliciting public comments on this matter.
 It invites the public to provide information and analyses to assist the Committee in considering whether market disruption exists, and, if so, the role of imports from China in that disruption.
-Such information may include the following: recent and historical data regarding the U.S. market for cotton trousers (including import and U.S. production data); a description of how, if at all, Chinese origin cotton trousers have affected the domestic industry, such as the effects of imports from China on prices in the United States; and any other pertinent information.
+Such information may include the following: recent and historical data regarding the U.S. market for cotton knit shirts and blouses (including import and U.S. production data); a description of how, if at all, Chinese origin cotton knit shirts and blouses have affected the domestic industry, such as the effects of imports from China on prices in the United States; and any other pertinent information.
 Any member of the public who provides information to the Committee should also indicate the sources from which information provided was obtained.

 In providing comments, the public may wish to consider the following data which are available at website: http://otexa.ita.doc.gov:

 Category 338/339, Cotton knit shirts and blouses (1,000 dozen)

 |Period||Imports from the World||Imports from China||China's Share of Imports (%)|